wuzhe71/SCRN/README.md

     * Train
         * Set your dataset path in train_SCRN.py and run it.
     * Test
-        * Download the pretrained model from [google drive](https://drive.google.com/open?id=1PkGX9R-uTYpWBKX0lZRkE2qvvpz1-IiG) and put it in './model/'.
+        * Download the pre-trained model from [google drive](https://drive.google.com/open?id=1PkGX9R-uTYpWBKX0lZRkE2qvvpz1-IiG) and put it in './model/'.
 Then set your dataset path in test_SCRN.py and run it.
+        * The pre-computed saliency maps can also download fron [google drive](https://drive.google.com/open?id=16nIFpcts43bmZdr9YxPT5x71f1cee6Of)